kovidgoyal/kitty/docs/shell-integration.rst

 off or it can be disabled entirely as well.
 The :opt:`shell_integration` option takes a space separated list of keywords:

+enabled
+    Enable shell integration.
+This is the default.

 disabled
-    turn off all shell integration
+    Turn off all shell integration.

 no-rc
-    dont modify the shell's launch environment to enable integration.
+    Don't modify the shell's rc files to enable integration.
 Useful if you prefer to :ref:`manually enable integration <manual_shell_integration>`.
+Turn off bash automatic integration.

+no-env
+    Don't modify the shell's launch environment to enable integration.
+Useful if you prefer to :ref:`manually enable integration <manual_shell_integration>`.
+Turn off zsh and fish automatic integration.

 no-cursor
-    turn off changing of the text cursor to a bar when editing text
+    Turn off changing of the text cursor to a bar when editing text.

 no-title
-    turn off setting the kitty window/tab title based on shell state
+    Turn off setting the kitty window/tab title based on shell state.

 no-prompt-mark
-    turn off marking of prompts.
+    Turn off marking of prompts.
 This disables jumping to prompt, browsing output of last command and click to move cursor functionality.

 no-complete
-    turn off completion for the kitty command.
+    Turn off completion for the kitty command.

 More ways to browse command output